Skip to main content

 5. You review — In chat or on the Activity page, you see the pending action

-6. You decide — Click Approve or Reject
+6. You decide — Optionally tick Notify agent, then click Approve or Reject

 7. Action executes (or doesn’t) — Approved actions execute immediately; rejected actions are cancelled

-8. Agent notified — Depending on notification settings, the agent learns the outcome and can take follow-up actions
+8. Agent notified (optional) — If you ticked Notify agent, the agent learns the outcome and can take follow-up actions; otherwise it stays in the dark

 Configuring approval

 Configure approval in each capability’s settings.
 Open the agent, go to Capabilities, and find the capability you want to configure.
-Set the approval requirement and notification preference.
-See Guardrails for step-by-step instructions and details on configuring whitelists.
+Choose whether to restrict recipients to an allow-list, then set the inside-list and outside-list rules.
+See Guardrails for step-by-step instructions and details on configuring allow-lists.

 Best practices

 Start with approval, then relax.
 When deploying a new agent, require approval for external communication.
-Once you’ve seen the agent handle a variety of situations correctly, you can switch to “Not on whitelist” or disable approval entirely.
-Use whitelists with approval.
-The “Not on whitelist” option gives you the best of both worlds: the agent can communicate freely with known contacts, but you review anything new.
-Check the Activity page regularly.
-Since there are no push notifications, build a habit of checking pending approvals—especially for agents that run on schedules or respond to external triggers.
+Once you’ve seen the agent handle a variety of situations correctly, you can switch to “ask only outside the allowed list” or disable approval entirely.
+Combine an allow-list with “ask for approval” outside it.
+This gives you the best of both worlds: the agent communicates freely with known contacts, and you review anything new.
+Watch the bell menu.
+Approvals created by background triggers fire an in-app notification (and an email, if you’ve opted in) to the agent’s owners.
+The Activity page is still where you’ll see the full list of pending approvals.
 Review before approving.
 Take a moment to actually read what the agent wants to do.
 The approval flow is only useful if you’re reviewing, not just clicking Approve.

 FAQ